am8850/pyprojinit/README.md

 Initialize on target folder:
 - `pyprojinit init --output target_folder/`

+Initialize on with a project name and a target folder:
+- `pyprojinit init --name myproject1 --output target_folder/`

 ## Files created

 The CLI will create the following files and folder structure: